Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 We must all take precautions to help reduce the transmission of COVID-19, and we encourage you to keep up-to-date with the latest government guidance.
 Current government advice is that you can go for a walk or exercise outdoors if you stay more than two metres apart from others.
 As the Treble Challenge is a virtual event, you do your activities on your own.
 Thousands across the UK will also be taking part in their own way, so although you’ll be doing it on your own, you won’t be alone.
 While gyms and swimming pools are closed, we encourage you to focus on running and cycling for now – you can get back in the pool when the facilities re-open.
 You can view the latest government advice on social distancing here or if you have any questions email us at firstname.lastname@example.org.

 At the moment, the fulfilment organisation that we work with, Partridges, are remote working, like most of the UK.
-Therefore, all fulfilment activity for the next three weeks have been put on hold.
+Therefore, all fulfilment activity is reduced during this period.
 This is in line with government guidelines, to ease pressure on the postal and delivery networks during this period, and to keep their staff safe.
-On 20 April, the situation will be monitored again to see if services can resume.
 This means that any items that you order, or that you’re due, will be delayed.
 Don’t worry though, you’ll still get your item once the service resumes again and we’ll keep you updated.
 Thank you for your patience and understanding.

 The Treble Challenge is a brand-new virtual triathlon from Alzheimer’s Research UK, supported by Garmin.
 It runs from 1 April to 31 December 2020 and you can choose from our Pioneer distance, an Epic distance or go Maverick and choose your own to suit you.